shahsdharmil/Post-Minder/README.md

 # PostMinder - Instagram Post Scheduling App

-PostMinder is a web application that allows users to schedule Instagram posts conveniently.
-It is built using a combination of modern technologies including Vite, Vue.js, PostgreSQL, Express.js, BullMQ, and Redis.
+PostMinder is a web application that streamlines the scheduling of Instagram posts.
+It leverages an amalgamation of contemporary technologies, including Vite, Vue.js, PostgreSQL, Express.js, BullMQ, and Redis.

 ## Features